bchavz/GS_IPUMS/README.md

 Edge list information is saved as a text file that can later be used in the SLiMulation pipeline.

 ## How to Run
-To run setNum_GS.py the NetwworkX library must be imported.
+To run NetworkX library must be imported.
 If package is not found, use:
 ```
 pip install networkx
 ```
-This python file does not use the csv file, thus the number of kids each parent has must be indicated in the code kid=
+The setNum_GS.py file does not use the CSV file, thus the number of kids each parent has must be indicated in the code (kid= )

-The user can indicate the curent final generation depth.
-In the following line the family graph has a final genertion depth of 4.
+The user can indicate the current and final generation depth.
+In the following line the family graph has a final generation depth of 4.
 ```
 family(graph, parent1, 0, 4)
 ```